FOSS-Cell-GECPKD/Website/README.md

 4. Start the development server:

    ```
-   npm run serve
+   npm run dev
    ```

-   The website should now be running at `http://localhost:8080`.
+   The website should now be running at `http://localhost:5173/`.

 ## Contributing